Support for South Africa's climate policy

 Title: Programm zur Unterstützung der Weiterentwicklung und Umsetzung der Klimapolitik Südafrikas (CSP) - Phase III

-Commissioned by: German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB)
+Commissioned by: Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV)

 Country: South Africa

-Overall term: 2013 to 2017
+Overall term: 2017 to 2022

 Climate change is having an impact on nearly every aspect of daily life in South Africa.
 Extreme weather events, such as droughts and floods, affect the entire population, but they hit poorer and disadvantaged groups the hardest.

 Because the economy is largely dependent on coal and liquid fuels for electricity generation, the country is one of the world’s 20 biggest emitters of carbon dioxide (CO2).

 Nevertheless, South Africa is a signatory to the United Nations Framework Convention on Climate Change (the Paris Agreement), whose objective is to limit global warming to 1.5 degrees Celsius.
 South Africa's emissions target also addresses negative environmental impacts from land use, land use change and forestry (LULUCF).
 Now, the challenge is to translate these ambitious contributions to climate action into national policies for mitigation and adaptation.